Spring Data JPA Specification Criteria Query with IN Clause Example

 }

-Now we are done with coding…
+Now you are done with coding…

 {